 Mopping isn’t separate to vacuuming: the S6 still vacuums as it mops, so you have to use the virtual barrier tape in the app to prevent it from mopping any carpeted areas or rugs.

 The multitude of sensors work well to prevent the robot bumping into objects, but having witnessed a couple of collisions with chair legs, we’d advise removing anything delicate from your floors before setting the S6 going.
 You must clear away wires or anything that could entangle the S6, but it will notify you via the app if there's a problem.

 Six cliff sensors stop it from flying off the top of your stairs, but again, it’s wise to use the virtual barrier in the app to ensure your expensive device doesn’t end up smashed at the bottom of the staircase.

-Roborock says it’s working on its own Roborock-branded app which should be ready by the US launch in July but for now the Mi Home app is acceptable, if a bit fiddly to set up Wi-Fi with the vacuum.
+Roborock says it’s working on its own Roborock-branded app which should be ready by the US launch but for now the Mi Home app is acceptable, if a bit fiddly to set up Wi-Fi with the vacuum.
 The dashboard shows you the current charge level, the area last cleaned, and the time taken.

 It’s annoying that the map-saving feature isn’t enabled by default, so you can’t use the zoning function until you do this and set the S6 off for a full clean.